clearbank/ozoneapi-dev-ui-portal/en-gb/docs/Help/10-overview.md

 Directory Sandbox
 The Open Banking Directory Sandbox provides a test instance of the real directory so that providers can test their implementations before going live.
 You’ll need to registered with the Open Banking Directory Sandbox in order to use the Clear Bank  API sandbox.

-### EBA
-The European Banking Authority sets the technical standards for Open Banking.

-### EBA RTS
-The technical standards set for Open Banking (and PSD2 in general) by the European Banking Authority are called the Regulatory Technical Standards.

 ### FCA
 The Financial Conduct Authority is the UK regulatory responsible for authorising participants in Open Banking.
 It is the UK’s Competent Authority.